kubermatic/machine-controller/README.md

 ### What Works

 - Creation of worker nodes on AWS and Openstack
-- Using Ubuntu, Flatcar, CentOS 7 or Rocky Linux 8 distributions ([not all distributions work on all providers](/docs/operating-system.md))
+- Using Ubuntu and Flatcar distributions ([not all distributions work on all providers](/docs/operating-system.md))

 ### Supported Kubernetes Versions